kmc059000/minesweeper-fs/README.md

 ## Solvers

 ### Random
 The Random solver works by randomly sweeping cells until loss or completion.
-Needless to say, this was a very poor solver.
+Needless to say, this was a very poor solver, and usually always fails (I've seen it have a .04% success rate occasionally).
 I wrote it first to effectively prove the solver framework was working and to use it as a control case.

 ### Probability Solver
 This is my best algorithm so far.
 It does not work well and is relatively naive.
+It usually solves 50% of games.
 The algorithm is as follows:
 1. For all hidden cells, find the min and max probability of that mine being a mine.
 Do this by:
     * For all exposed neighbors of the cell, the probablity of the hidden cell is `(numSurroundingCell - numFlaggedCells) / (numUnflaggedHiddenCells)`.
 This equation is based on the neighbors counts.
     * If a mine has no exposed neighbors, it's probability is `total remaining mines / total hidden cells`